aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ### Congratulations, You have completed setting up the Service Catalog Terraform Refrence Archticture components in a single account.

-## Stop Here if you are doing this lab in the AWS Loft.
 ---
 ---
 ## Set up the spoke accounts